-3.1 The Conceptual Model and Construct Measurement
+3.1.
+The Conceptual Model and Construct Measurement

 In this research, we aim to investigate the interrelationships between Top management team characteristics, absorptive capacity, entrepreneurial orientation, core competences and management performance.
-For the purpose of this study, we developed the following conceptual model, as detailed contents of the questionnaire, including the statement of the questionnaire items and the ranging or the scale were shown in Appendix.
+For the purpose of this study, we developed the following conceptual model, as shown in Figure 1.